 “Every football lover knows the importance of Juventus in the history of football.
 The perception of the Juventus brand for some of the kids is that it increased when Cristiano joined.
 A lot of the younger kids that didn’t know about Juventus because they might have supported other teams, now know more about Juventus because of Cristiano,” Puglisi says.

-“But we had important growth before Cristiano, we were already established and that is because of our project excellence not because of one player.
+“But we had important growth before Cristiano.
+We were already established and that is because of our project excellence, not because of one player.
 There are many academies with a big brand around the world, but if you are not properly managed then you are not going to get players and visibility.

 “Despite many challenges, we have still managed to increase our quality, numbers and locations over the last five years.
-We are very happy of the achievements.
+We are very happy about our achievements.
 We are the first and only important football brand to open in Ras Al Khaimah.
 We run an Academy in Dubai Sports World during the summer.
 And we are honoured to be partners of Al Masaood Group in the capital, one of the most important in the region, to manage together Juventus Academy Abu Dhabi.
 We are not suffering with the increase in competition and we are still growing year on year.
 With my Partner Mohammed, we are very proud of what we achieved with the passion for the team we support.”